datasciencewithdaniel/capture-the-data-flag/README.md

 [DOWNLOAD LINK](https://capture-the-data-flag.s3.ap-southeast-2.amazonaws.com/Events.csv)

-THe events data shows which events are included in the data as well as fields that describe when and where the event fell.
+The events data shows which events are included in the data as well as fields that describe when and where the event fell.

 #### Data Dictionary:

 - competition: the name of the competition
 - year: the year that the competition took place in the format: YYYY
 - month: the name of the month the competition took place
-- season: which skating season the event falls into in the foramt: Season YYYY/YY
+- season: which skating season the event falls into in the format: Season YYYY/YY
 - location: the name of the country where the event took place

 ## elements